Back to top

 An Overview of our Curriculum

 We are proud of our curriculum, which is broad, balanced and ensures every student has the opportunity to reach his or her full potential.
-In KS3, students study the full range of subjects.
-In Year 9 they have the opportunity to select from a small number of options in addition to the core offer.
+In KS3, students study the full range of National Curriculum subjects.
+In Year 9, they have the opportunity to select from a number of options in addition to the core offer.

 Key Stage 3 (Years 7-9):

-In year 8 students continue to study all these subjects, but also have the opportunity to study French or Latin as a second language.
+In Year 8 students continue to study all these subjects, but also have the opportunity to study Spanish, French or Latin as a second language in place of one period of PE and one period of Technology.
+This continues into Year 9 where one period is taken from PE and the other is in place of students' additional creative choice subject. (see below).

 Key Stage 4 (Years 10-11):